Parcels-code/virtualship/docs/paper/paper.md

 # Implementation

 Under the hood, `VirtualShip` is highly modular and extensible.
 The workflows are designed around `Instrument` base classes and instrument-specific subclasses and methods.
 This means the platform can be easily extended to add new instrument types and behaviours.
 Instrument behaviours are encoded as `Parcels` kernels, which allows for customisability of behaviours and sampling strategies.
-For example, a `Drifter` advects with ocean currents, a `CTD` can perform vertical profiles and an `ArgoFloat` can cycle between ascent, descent and drift phases.
+For example, a `Drifter` advects passively with ocean currents, a `CTD` can perform vertical profiles and an `ArgoFloat` can cycle between ascent, descent and drift phases.
 All whilst sampling physical and/or biogeochemical fields at their respective locations and times.

 Moreover, the data ingestion system, relies on streaming ARCO (FILL IN FULL NAME AND REF THAT ABERNATHY PAPER) data directly from the Copernicus Marine Data Store, via the [`copernicusmarine`](https://github.com/mercator-ocean/copernicus-marine-toolbox) Python toolbox.
 This means users can simulate expeditions anywhere in the global ocean without downloading large datasets by default.
 Leveraging the suite of [physics and biogeochemical products](https://virtualship.readthedocs.io/en/latest/user-guide/documentation/copernicus_products.html) available on the Copernicus plaform, expeditions are possible from 1993 to present day and forecasted two weeks into the future.
 There is also an option for the user to specify local `NetCDF` files for data ingestion, if preferred, with the necessary file stuctures and naming conventions outlined in the relevant [documentation](https://virtualship.readthedocs.io/en/latest/user-guide/documentation/example_copernicus_download.html).

+# Applications and future directions

-`VirtualShip` has already been used in teaching settings at Utrecht University as part of the "VirtualShip Classroom" initiative.
-Student assignments have been developed to integrate the tool into coursework, including projects where they design their own research questions, which are executed using `VirtualShip`.
-Its application has been shown to be successful [@Daniels2025], with students reporting increased self-efficacy and knowledge in executing oceanographic fieldwork.
+`VirtualShip` has already been extensvely applied in Master's teaching settings at Utrecht University as part of the "VirtualShip Classroom" initiative.
+Educational assignments have been developed alongside to integrate the tool into coursework, including projects where students design their own research question(s) and execute their fieldwork and analysis using `VirtualShip`.
+Its application has been shown to be successful, with students reporting increased self-efficacy and knowledge in executing oceanographic fieldwork [@Daniels2025].

 We provide extensive documentation and tutorials to help users use `VirtualShip` and also provide a starting point for their post-processing analysis and visualisation of the virtual expedition data.